 Laminate floors are a cheaper, more durable alternative suited for homes with kitchens that have a lot of foot traffic.
 These days, advances in printing have led to laminate flooring that comes very close in looks to hardwood as well.
 Consider this choice if you have kids or pets.

 Tile floors are also durable and don’t catch odors and bacteria as much as other flooring options.
 They come in ceramic, porcelain, or stone.
-This type of flooring is also good for high foot traffic kitchens.
-The things to watch out for with tile floor however is the grout between the tiles.
+This type of flooring is also good for high-foot-traffic kitchens.
+The thing to watch out for with tile floors however is the grout between the tiles.
 Taking care of this area will keep your floor looking great for years.

 There are also newer options like cork or bamboo flooring available for the more Eco-friendly homeowner.
-Each of these also come with their own advantages and disadvantages as well.
+Each of these also comes with its own advantages and disadvantages as well.

-Your cabinets are the most eye catching aspect in the kitchen.
+Your cabinets are the most eye-catching aspect of the kitchen.
 The type of wood you choose greatly lends to the overall look and feel of the space.
-There are a great variety of wood types to choose from like red oak, spruce, to even more recent additions like bamboo.
+There are a great variety of wood types to choose from like red oak, and spruce, to even more recent additions like bamboo.

-Next to your cabinets, Your countertop is the biggest eye catch of your kitchen.
-Choose natural stones like granite or marble for a classic look but know that each type of stone has their own quirks and cleaning methods that you need to consider.
+Next to your cabinets, Your countertop is the biggest eye-catcher of your kitchen.
+Choose natural stones like granite or marble for a classic look but know that each type of stone has its own quirks and cleaning methods that you need to consider.
 Natural stone is also one of the more expensive options out there.

 There are also more contemporary options for countertops like butcher’s block wood, Stainless steel, or concrete.
 These materials can lend your kitchen a more modern, professional, or industrial feel.
 Keep in mind however that wood/butcher’s blocks need constant care and regular resealing with oil or a food-safe varnish.
 Stainless steel countertops also need a specific type of cleanser to avoid streaks and the material is easily scratched (though minor scratches can be buffed out in a number of ways).

-Of course, whenever you’re considering a large project like a kitchen remodeling, it’s always a good idea to work with the experts.
-Milman Design Build brings to the table 20 years of kitchen, bathroom and home renovation experience in the Toronto area.
+Of course, whenever you’re considering a large project like kitchen remodeling, it’s always a good idea to work with the experts.
+Milman Design Build brings to the table 20 years of the kitchen, bathroom, and basement renovation experience in the Toronto area.
 For consultations or a free estimate, feel free to contact us @ (647) 677-1519.